Trump returns to Louisiana, trying to flip governor’s seat

 Trump plans a Thursday night rally for Rispone in north Louisiana’s Bossier City.
 That’s near prime territory to reach out to backers of Republican U.S. Rep. Ralph Abraham, the primary’s third-place finisher.
 Both Edwards and Rispone are targeting Abraham’s voters, knowing those 317,000 people can help decide the race’s outcome.
 Abraham endorsed Rispone and will appear at the rally with Trump.

 Louisiana has the last of three Southern governor’s races this year, all targets of intense interest from the GOP and Trump.
-While Republicans kept the seat in Mississippi, they appear to have lost Kentucky’s governorship — though Republican Matt Bevin has yet to concede there.
+While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship — with Republican Matt Bevin conceding the race Thursday.

 Smarting from the Kentucky outcome, Trump has turned his focus to Louisiana and defeating Edwards, the Deep South’s only Democratic governor.
 Thursday’s event will be the president’s third in the state’s gubernatorial competition, with an anti-Edwards event in the primary, and now two pro-Rispone rallies in the runoff.